RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

         Presss connect

-   | 5.6 In a new window you will be asked to provide your ssh credentials
+   | 5.6 In a new window you will be asked to provide your **ssh passphrase**
-   |     (passphrase) **two times**, type it where indicated by your Application:
+   |     (two times), type it where indicated by your Application:

      .. figure:: images/vscode-setup.png
         :align: center